loopingz/webda/src/pages/docs/create/index.md

 You can call the http://localhost:18080/myservice, and see the nice output

-"I am a getter and i've sent an welcome email to you"
+"I am a GET route and i've sent an welcome email to you"

 And then the http://localhost:18080/myurl